Cathedral of the Nativity of the Blessed Virgin Mary (Biloxi, Mississippi)

-The Cathedral of the Nativity of the Blessed Virgin Mary, at 870 West Howard Avenue in Biloxi, Mississippi, is the seat of the Roman Catholic Diocese of Biloxi.
-It was designed by Theodore Brune and built by J.F.
+The Cathedral of the Nativity of the Blessed Virgin Mary (BVM), at 870 West Howard Avenue in Biloxi, Mississippi, is the seat of the Catholic Diocese of Biloxi.

+The cathedral was designed by Theodore Brune and built by J.F.
 Barnes & Company of Greenville, Mississippi in 1902.
 The cathedral was added to the National Register of Historic Places in 1984.